-If no severance pay is made at all, the termination of the employment agreement is indeed perceived as null and void.
+If no severance pay is made at all, the termination of the employment agreement can be perceived as being null and void.
 However, if the employer pays only part of the severance payment (e.g., due to a miscalculation) the competent Court will enforce the employer to pay the difference to the employee concerned.